wr0ngway/blitz/README.markdown

 ### belongs\_to

-Using "belongs\_to" as the field type for your coulda\_model will give you some extras.
+Using "belongs\_to" as the field type will give you some extras.

 * "add_index" in the migration
 * "belongs\_to" in the model